Edgar-Brea/R-D_pred/README.md

 # R-D_pred
- Descriptive and predictive analysis of R&D expenditure in ASX firms
+ Descriptive and predictive analysis of R&D activity in ASX-listed companies